4 Common Myths About Toastmasters — Debunked by an 8-Year Member

 Myth #1: Every Toastmasters Club Is the Same

-This is one of the most common assumptions people make, and it couldn't be further from the truth.
-Having attended several different Toastmasters clubs, I can tell you that each one has its own distinct personality.
-From the agenda format and meeting length to the overall style and culture, there are countless variables that make every club unique.
+This is one of the first assumptions people make — that if you've seen one Toastmasters club, you've seen them all.
+Nothing could be further from the truth.
+Having attended several different clubs over the years, I can tell you that each one has its own distinct personality.
+From the meeting agenda and session length to the overall style and culture, there are countless variables that make every club unique.

 Myth #2: Toastmasters Only Helps You Improve Your Speaking Skills